 The outcome of your divorce proceedings will change the course of your life forever, so invest the time and money to find the lawyer who will do the best job for you.
 Interview two or three lawyers before deciding who'll represent you.
 Remember: it's your responsibility to retain a lawyer who's not only good at his or her job, but one whose personality and outlook are compatible with yours.

-Here are the questions you should ask during your initial interview with the lawyer:
+Here are the questions you should ask during your initial interview with your prospective lawyer:

 - Do you practice family law exclusively?
 If not, what percentage of your practice is family law?